resty-gwt/resty-gwt/restygwt-website/src/documentation/restygwt-user-guide.md

 }
 {pygmentize}

+## Custom Annotation Handler

+Due to the functionality of GWTs generators, a generator needs to be responsible for the whole generation processing of a particular type.
+To give RestyGWT users the felxibility to extend this generation process, you can register custom implementations of ``org.fusesource.restygwt.rebind.AnnotationResolver``.

+### Runtime Annotation Information

+Whilst annotation-parsing and processing happens only in generation/compilation process so far,``AnnotationResolver`` are able to compile extra information into the ``org.fusesource.restygwt.client.RestService`` implementation, which will be available inside a ``org.fusesource.restygwt.client.Dispatcher`` and inside a ``com.google.gwt.http.client.RequestCallback``.

+Transport of the Annotation information happens via ``org.fusesource.restygwt.client.Method#addData(String key, String value)``

+The ability to use annotation information during runtime makes it really easy to implement own annotations which can be applied to RestService definitions and cause a customized runtime behaviour later on.

+One usecase of such an extension of the annotation parsing is the following:

+### Model Change Events

+Goal: the Presenter wants to be informed about changes in the model, so a ``reload`` of some data can be automatically triggered, whenever a particular ``org.fusesource.restygwt.example.client.event.ModelChangeEvent`` is catched.

+A to have a central location wher such ``ModelChangeEvents`` are thrown, a ``RequestCallback`` seems perfect.
+Usually - without custom ``AnnotationResolver``s there would be no information about "what event for which domain type should be thrown".

+Solution is to have a ``org.fusesource.restygwt.rebind.ModelChangeAnnotationResolver``.
+This class must be registered on RestyGWTs generation process via

+{pygmentize::java}
+BindingDefaults.addAnnotationResolver(new ModelChangeAnnotationResolver());
+{pygmentize}

+Additionally assume the following RestService interface definition

+{pygmentize::java}
+    package org.fusesource.restygwt.client.event;

+    import javax.ws.rs.GET;
+    import javax.ws.rs.HeaderParam;
+    import javax.ws.rs.PUT;
+    import javax.ws.rs.Path;
+    import javax.ws.rs.PathParam;

+    import org.fusesource.restygwt.client.MethodCallback;
+    import org.fusesource.restygwt.client.ModelChange;
+    import org.fusesource.restygwt.client.RestService;

+    import com.google.gwt.json.client.JSONValue;

+    /**
+     * @author <a href="mailto:andi.balke@gmail.com">Andi</a>
+     */
+    public interface ModelChangeAnnotatedService extends RestService {
+        @GET
+        @Path("/foo/")
+        public void getItems(@HeaderParam("X-Echo-Body") String responseBody,
+                MethodCallback<JSONValue> callback);

+        @PUT
+        @Path("/foo/{fooId}")
+        @ModelChange(domain="Foo")
+        public void setItem(@HeaderParam("X-Echo-Code") int responseCode,
+                @PathParam("fooId") int fooId, MethodCallback<Void> callback);
+    }
+{pygmentize}

+Now we will have information about our custom annotation inside the ``Dispatcher`` ...

+{pygmentize::java}
+public class CachingRetryingDispatcher implements Dispatcher {

+    public Request send(Method method, RequestBuilder builder) throws RequestException {
+        String DomainNameForUpdate = method.getData()
+                .get(ModelChangeEvent.MODEL_CHANGED_DOMAIN_KEY);
+        // ...
+{pygmentize}

+... and inside the ``RequestCallback``

+{pygmentize::java}
+    modelChangeAnnotatedService.setItem(Response.SC_CREATED, 1, new MethodCallback<Void>() {
+        @Override
+        public void onSuccess(Method method, Void response) {
+            GwtEvent e = ModelChangeEvent.factory(method.getData()
+                    .get(ModelChangeEvent.MODEL_CHANGED_DOMAIN_KEY));
+            eventBus.fireEvent(e);
+            // ...

+{pygmentize}

 ## REST API

 The RestyGWT REST API is handy when you don't want to go through the trouble of creating